- Two paper towels

 - Take the two plastic bags, and label one “leaf” and the other “stem”.

 - Fold each paper towel three times.
 Use your spray bottle to spray the towel until it is damp.

 - Now you’re ready to start cloning!
 Remove the leaves from the cabbage and set one aside.
 Have an adult cut the stem crossways, close to the bottom where the roots were.

 - You now have a leaf and a piece of cabbage stem.
 If you give these cabbage pieces some water, will they grow?
 What will happen?

 - Take a photo of each piece before you start the experiment.

-- Slip the leaf into the middle of the paper towel in the “leaf” bag, and slip the stem into the middle of the paper towel in the “stem” bag.
+- Slip the leaf into the middle of one of the folded paper towels and place it in the “leaf” bag.
+Then slip the stem into the middle of the other folded paper towel and place it in the “stem” bag.
 Make sure the bags have a bit of air in them, and close them.